Thermobaric weapon

-A thermobaric weapon, also called an aerosol bomb, or erroneously a vacuum bomb, is a type of explosive munition that works by dispersing an aerosol cloud of gas, liquid or powdered explosive.
+A thermobaric weapon, also called an aerosol bomb, or a vacuum bomb, is a type of explosive munition that works by dispersing an aerosol cloud of gas, liquid or powdered explosive.
 This allows the chemical combustion to proceed using atmospheric oxygen, so that the weapon does not need to include an oxidizer.

 The fuel is usually a single compound, rather than a mixture of multiple substances.
 Many types of thermobaric weapons can be fitted to hand-held launchers, and can also be launched from airplanes.